Encompass Health (NYSE:EHC) Updates FY 2022 Earnings Guidance

-Encompass Health (NYSE:EHC – Get Rating) last released its earnings results on Wednesday, April 27th.
-The company reported $0.97 earnings per share for the quarter, topping analysts’ consensus estimates of $0.93 by $0.04.
-Encompass Health had a return on equity of 17.99% and a net margin of 7.51%.
-The business had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.32 billion.
-During the same quarter last year, the firm posted $1.05 earnings per share.
-The business’s revenue was up 8.4% compared to the same quarter last year.
-As a group, equities analysts forecast that Encompass Health will post 4.11 EPS for the current year.
+Encompass Health (NYSE:EHC – Get Rating) last released its quarterly earnings results on Wednesday, April 27th.
+The company reported $0.97 earnings per share for the quarter, beating analysts’ consensus estimates of $0.93 by $0.04.
+Encompass Health had a net margin of 7.51% and a return on equity of 17.99%.
+The company had revenue of $1.33 billion during the quarter, compared to the consensus estimate of $1.32 billion.
+During the same period in the previous year, the business earned $1.05 earnings per share.
+The firm’s quarterly revenue was up 8.4% on a year-over-year basis.
+Research analysts forecast that Encompass Health will post 4.09 earnings per share for the current year.

-Several research firms have issued reports on EHC.
-Truist Financial lifted their target price on Encompass Health from $78.00 to $85.00 in a research note on Thursday, April 7th.
-StockNews.com raised Encompass Health from a hold rating to a buy rating in a report on Thursday, June 2nd.
-Raymond James lowered their price target on Encompass Health from $90.00 to $80.00 and set a strong-buy rating for the company in a report on Monday, February 7th.
-Zacks Investment Research raised Encompass Health from a sell rating to a hold rating and set a $76.00 target price for the company in a report on Monday, April 11th.
-Finally, TheStreet raised Encompass Health from a c+ rating to a b- rating in a report on Tuesday, March 15th.
-One research analyst has rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, Encompass Health has an average rating of Buy and a consensus price target of $83.89.
+EHC has been the topic of a number of research analyst reports.
+Royal Bank of Canada cut their price target on shares of Encompass Health from $85.00 to $82.00 in a research report on Wednesday, June 8th.
+TheStreet upgraded shares of Encompass Health from a c+ rating to a b- rating in a report on Tuesday, March 15th.
+StockNews.com lowered shares of Encompass Health from a buy rating to a hold rating in a research note on Friday.
+Truist Financial increased their price objective on shares of Encompass Health from $78.00 to $85.00 in a research note on Thursday, April 7th.
+Finally, Credit Suisse Group reduced their target price on shares of Encompass Health from $83.00 to $82.00 and set an outperform rating for the company in a research report on Friday.
+One research analyst has rated the stock with a hold rating, seven have issued a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, Encompass Health has a consensus rating of Buy and a consensus target price of $82.75.

-In related news, Director Kevin J. O’connor acquired 1,000 shares of the stock in a transaction on Friday, May 6th.
-The shares were bought at an average price of $66.48 per share, with a total value of $66,480.00.
-Following the completion of the purchase, the director now owns 3,436 shares of the company’s stock, valued at approximately $228,425.28.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-2.70% of the stock is currently owned by insiders.
+In other Encompass Health news, Director Kevin J. O’connor bought 1,000 shares of Encompass Health stock in a transaction on Friday, May 6th.
+The stock was acquired at an average cost of $66.48 per share, with a total value of $66,480.00.
+Following the completion of the acquisition, the director now owns 3,436 shares in the company, valued at $228,425.28.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+2.70% of the stock is owned by insiders.

-Institutional investors have recently made changes to their positions in the company.
-Morgan Stanley lifted its stake in Encompass Health by 27.5% during the 2nd quarter.
-Morgan Stanley now owns 670,104 shares of the company’s stock worth $52,288,000 after acquiring an additional 144,463 shares in the last quarter.
-LPL Financial LLC increased its holdings in Encompass Health by 46.1% during the 3rd quarter.
-LPL Financial LLC now owns 16,271 shares of the company’s stock worth $1,221,000 after purchasing an additional 5,131 shares during the period.
-EverSource Wealth Advisors LLC purchased a new stake in Encompass Health during the 4th quarter worth about $78,000.
-MML Investors Services LLC increased its holdings in Encompass Health by 7.4% during the 4th quarter.
-MML Investors Services LLC now owns 7,128 shares of the company’s stock worth $465,000 after purchasing an additional 490 shares during the period.
-Finally, Stifel Financial Corp increased its holdings in Encompass Health by 20.5% during the 4th quarter.
-Stifel Financial Corp now owns 24,395 shares of the company’s stock worth $1,592,000 after purchasing an additional 4,148 shares during the period.
-91.70% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently added to or reduced their stakes in the business.
+Worth Asset Management LLC purchased a new stake in Encompass Health during the 1st quarter worth approximately $35,000.
+EverSource Wealth Advisors LLC acquired a new position in Encompass Health during the fourth quarter worth $78,000.
+Covestor Ltd raised its position in Encompass Health by 157.1% during the first quarter.
+Covestor Ltd now owns 1,481 shares of the company’s stock worth $105,000 after acquiring an additional 905 shares during the period.
+Canada Pension Plan Investment Board purchased a new stake in shares of Encompass Health during the first quarter worth $178,000.
+Finally, Virtu Financial LLC purchased a new stake in shares of Encompass Health during the fourth quarter worth $297,000.
+Institutional investors and hedge funds own 91.70% of the company’s stock.

 About Encompass Health (Get Rating)